Hydrogen and heat transfer, an inseparable combination

 This is how we can improve your hydrogen process

-Sustainable energy generation is a prerequisite for producing green hydrogen.
+Sustainable generated electricity is a prerequisite for producing green hydrogen.
 Keeping this fundamental aspect in mind, we tackle every challenge that arises during the hydrogen production process.
 Heat exchangers play a crucial role in each step of this process.
 With our extensive experience and expertise, we are well-versed in the associated challenges and have the most suitable heat exchangers for every step.
 Furthermore, we possess a unique advantage in compression and purification sub-processes, with our highly compact heat exchangers.
 If you require further information, we would be delighted to provide it.

 The process of electrolysis involves immersing two electrodes in water and connecting them to a direct current source.
 Oxygen is produced at the anode while hydrogen is produced at the cathode by splitting water.
 To maintain the process’s efficiency, it is essential to maintain a constant temperature.
 Following electrolysis, the hydrogen and oxygen generated are cooled and the electrolyte is recondensed.
 The waste heat produced during these processes can be utilized in other applications.